Open-EO/openeo-python-client/docs/data_access.rst

     connection.load_collection(
         ...,
         temporal_extent=["2021-05-07", "2021-05-14"],
+    )

 In most use cases, day-level granularity is enough and you can just express the dates as strings in the format ``"yyyy-mm-dd"``.
 You can also pass ``datetime.date`` objects (from Python standard library) if you already have your dates in that format.

 .. note::
-    When you need finer, time-level granularity, the openEO API requires to provide date and time in RFC 3339 format.
+    When you need finer, time-level granularity, you can pass ``datetime.datetime`` objects.
+    Or, when passed as a string, the openEO API requires date and time to be provided in RFC 3339 format.
     For example for for 2020-03-17 at 12:34:56 in UTC::

         "2020-03-17T12:34:56Z"

 .. _left-closed-temporal-extent: